paololavita/bamazon/README.md

 The customer interface allows the user to view the current inventory of store items: item IDs, descriptions, department in which the item is located and price.
 The user is then able to purchase one of the existing items by entering the item ID and the desired quantity.
 If the selected quantity is currently in stock, the user's order is fulfilled, displaying the total purchase price and updating the store database.
 If the desired quantity is not available, the user is prompted to modify their order.

+The Bamazon Customer Portal allows users to view and edit the inventory of the store.
+The user will be prompted to choose from the following options:
+* View products for sale
+* View low inventory
+* Add to inventory
+* Add a new product

 To run the customer interface please follow the steps below:

 git clone git@github.com:angrbrd/bamazon.git
 cd bamazon
 npm install
 node bamazonCustomer.js

-Manager Interace
+### Manager Interace
+***

-The manager interface presents a list of four options, as below.
+The manager interface presents a list of four options:.

-?
-Please select an option: (Use arrow keys)
-❯ View Products for Sale
+* View Products for Sale
-  View Low Inventory
+* View Low Inventory
-  Add to Inventory
+* Add to Inventory
-  Add New Product
+* Add New Product

 The View Products for Sale option allows the user to view the current inventory of store items: item IDs, descriptions, department in which the item is located, price, and the quantity available in stock.

 The View Low Inventory option shows the user the items which currently have fewer than 100 units available.